FREQUENTLY ASKED QUESTIONS

 I am not Christian, can I still get counselling?

 Absolutely.
-NLC welcomes everyone in need of counselling regardless of race, religion, sexual orientation, gender and financial background.
-We are motivated by Jesus Christ’s love for everyone to ensure individuals and families get the help they deserve in order to live happy and victorious lives.
+Please know that all counselling at NLC is grounded in Christian principles, reflecting our belief in the transformative power of faith, hope, and love.
+At the same time, we warmly welcome everyone in need of support—regardless of race, religion, sexual orientation, gender, or financial background.
+Motivated by Jesus Christ’s unconditional love for all people, we are committed to helping individuals and families receive the care they deserve to live joyful, empowered, and victorious lives.

 How is your ministry funded?